Politics

 Most of the remaining students abducted by BH in Chibok remained in captivity, although one girl was found in Borno, and the Government of Nigeria successfully negotiated the release of 21 of the kidnapping victims.

 According to the report, terrorist activity accounted for the displacement of nearly two million persons in Adamawa, Bauchi, Borno, Gombe, Taraba, and Yobe States.
-It adds: There was no evidence in 2016 of the implementation of a coordinated plan to restore civilian security in recaptured territories.
+It adds: There was no evidence in 2016 of the implementations of a coordinated plan to restore civilian security in recaptured territories.

 In partnership with international donors, the Nigerian government set up several institutions to coordinate the reconstruction of areas destroyed by the conflict in the North- East.
 The report also accused the Nigerian government of failing to get help from regional organisations.